mlhartme/stool/client/documentation.md

 ### stool-build

-Build a project.
+Build a project

 #### SYNOPSIS

-`stool` *global-option*... `build` [`-project` *project* ][`-nocache`][`-keep` *keep*][`-restart`] [*war* ...] [*key*`=`*value*]
+`stool` *global-option*... `build` [`-project` *project*][`-nocache`][`-keep` *keep*][`-restart`] [*war* ...] [*key*`=`*value*]

 #### DESCRIPTION

-Builds the specified wars (if not specified: all wars) on the associated stage.
+Builds the specified wars (if not specified: all wars) on the attached stage.
 The war is uploaded to the respective server and a
-Docker build is run the the specified build arguments.
+Docker build is run with the build arguments (specified by *key*`=`*value* arguments).
 Available build argument depend on the template being used.
-More build arguments are loaded from a properties file in the war.
-You can see the build argument actually used with `stool app`.
+Default build arguments are loaded from a properties file in the war.
+You can see the build argument actually used with
+`stool app`.

-*keep* specifies the nummer of docker images that will not be exceeded, default is 3.
-I.e. if you already have 3 images and run `build`, the oldest unreferenced of the will be removed.
+*keep* specifies the nubmer of docker images that will not be exceeded, default is 3.
+I.e. if you already have 3 images and run `build`, the oldest unreferenced image the will be removed.
 Unreferenced means it's not used for the current container.

 ## Stage Commands

 Most Stool commands are stage commands, i.e. they operate on one or multiple stages.
 Typical stage commands are `status`, `start`, and `stop`.
-Note that `create` is not a stage command because it does not initially have a stage to operate on (although it results in a new (and selected) stage).
+Note that `create` is not a stage command because it does not initially have a stage to operate on (although it results in a new stage).

-All stage commands support stage options, get `stool help stage-options` for documentation.
+All stage commands support stage options, see `stool help stage-options` for documentation.

 ### stool-stage-options